 At launch in November 2014, it had been signed by groups and individuals representing some 57 million Americans.
 It was delivered to Downing St, published as a full page ad in the Times and advertised in a giant digital billboard at London’s Waterloo Station.

 Post publication we continue to invite endorsements from groups but also individual citizens in the US.

 In the UK it is part of a larger campaign to reignite grassroots interest and involvement in the issue of GMOs here and UK visitors to the website will be encouraged to send the letter to their elected representatives with their own concerns as well as help spread the word more widely throughout the UK.

 We Feed the World brings together a body of well known photographers to take a series of iconic portraits of farmers who are using sustainable methods of agriculture to feed their families, their communities and the wider market.
-These inspirational images will open as a large-scale exhibition in London in September 2016 and then tour six regional galleries around the UK.
+These inspirational images will open as a large-scale exhibition and then tour six regional galleries around the UK.

 The project is being curated by Cheryl Newman, a Getty judge and ex-picture editor at the Daily Telegraph magazine and has the support of over 30 incredible photographers including Rankin, Alec Soth, Nadav Kander, Sebastio Selgado, Marcus Bleasdale, Tom Hunter, Jane Hilton, Alessandra Sanguetti, Jim Goldberg and many more.
-Over the next six months, they will meet and photograph farmers from seven continents and build up a global picture of challenges and successes farmers face every day.
+The photographers will meet and photograph farmers from seven continents and build up a global picture of challenges and successes farmers face every day.